SEO Management: Graphic of a rocket over a graph moving upward

 Pro tip: A tool like Moz or Ahrefs can help you monitor your existing backlink performance, identify opportunities for new backlinks, and evaluate which backlink sources your competitors are using.

-To elevate your backlink profile, you can engage in tactics such as guest blogging, influencer outreach, or cold emailing.
-Don’t forget to monitor your backlinks and remove broken or poor quality links to keep everything in tip top shape.
+Don’t forget to monitor your backlinks and remove broken or poor-quality links to keep your link profile in tip-top shape.

 6. Monitor Your Performance

 It’s difficult to know where to go if you don’t know where you’ve been.
-By continuously assessing your website’s SEO performance, you can spot opportunities for improvement and make adjustments where necessary.
+Continuously assessing your website’s SEO performance will help you spot opportunities for improvement and make adjustments where necessary.

+Traffic is an important performance indicator, but keyword rankings are also important.
 Returning back to our trusty SEO tools, which include Ahrefs, Moz, and Semrush, you can use these to monitor your site’s ranking for specific keywords.
 Are your rankings improving week to week or month to month?
-If not, it may be a clear sign that something has to change.
+If not, it may be a sign that something has to change.

 7. Keep Up With SEO News

 Effective SEO management requires you to constantly adapt to search engine algorithms and best practices.
-One of the best ways to do this is by following reputable news sources or blogs in the SEO industry, such as Google’s own blog, Moz, Yoast, or Growth Machine’s own blog.
-Since organizations like these operate in SEO daily, they’ll have the most up-to-date information to help you keep up with search algorithms.
+One of the best ways to do this is by following reputable news sources or blogs in the SEO industry, such as Google, Moz, Yoast, or Growth Machine’s own blog.
+Since organizations like these work with SEO daily, they’ll have the most up-to-date information to help you keep up with search algorithms.

 Ready to See Effective SEO Management In Action?